by Bruce Dunlavy

 Yes, this would mean that some places would be dark at noon, but once people become familiarized, it would make little difference.
 Everyday activities – work, sleep, recreation – would take place as they always have; only the numbers on the clock would be different.
 If I get up for work at the same time every day, why do I care whether that time is called 7:00 or 1:00 or a.m. or p.m.?
 As noted above, all air traffic operations already do this.

-Anyone engaged in international business would know exactly what time – and what day – it is with any client or supplier.
+Anyone engaged in international business would know exactly what time it is – and what day it is – with any client or supplier.
 No more “my time or your time”?
-China already has implemented a system whereby the same time is in effect across its wide area, even though its eastern and western borders should be four or five hours apart.
-Local businesses and individuals would simply adjust their schedules as they wish, starting an hour earlier in the summer or an hour later in the winter without having to undertake a wholesale time change for all.
+China already has implemented a system whereby the same time is in effect across its wide area, even though its eastern and western borders would typically be four or five hours apart.
+Local businesses and individuals could simply adjust their schedules as they wish, starting an hour earlier in the summer or an hour later in the winter without having to undertake a wholesale time change for all.
 This would also eliminate any need for that pesky Daylight Saving Time.

 The main drawback is the effort that would be required to get everybody on board.
 Americans are notoriously reluctant to adopt anything new, even if it is more sensible, and especially if everyone else is doing it (metric system, anyone?).

 On the other side of the world we would find political hostilities an impediment to any action on universal time.
 Could India and Pakistan agree to be on the same time?
 Even now, India is on the half-hour while Pakistan in on the hour.
 Two nations with such a history of petty displays of opposition may or may not enter gently into the same time designation.